-The cause of and cure for the challenges facing our Country have been intensely debated over the last five months.
+The cause of and cure for the challenges facing our Country have been intensely debated.
 Unfortunately, good leaders from all races, backgrounds and beliefs are still divided about what to do with our nation's past mistakes and how to create a better society for everyone in the future.
 The only thing we all agree on is the fact that the United States is not very united right now.

 Our founding Fathers and Mothers, and all leaders who influenced America over the last 244 years, were imperfect people.
 Like us, their aspirations and actions were not always congruent.